KevenCampos/easy-discord-js/README.md

-# EasyDiscordJS
+# EaseDiscordJS

-EasyDiscordJS is an unofficial extension of the "discord.js" library.
+EaseDiscordJS is an unofficial extension of the "discord.js" library.
 Our extension aims to simplify the development of Discord bots, promoting cleaner code and easier maintenance.

 ## Features
 - Error prevention with user-friendly messages